-It can still be hot, but usually it’s only humid as it rains, and there is moderately dry air when it’s sunny.
+It can still be hot, but usually it’s only humid when it rains, and there is moderately dry air when it’s sunny.

 Fall in Japan 秋 – Crisp, Cool, Colors and Clear Skies

 Fall in Japan is my favorite season for riding.
 The second sunniest season (only to winter) fall delivers consistent strings of warm sunny days.
-Highs well over 15°C even into December are common for the Kita-Kanto Region.
-Lows can hit freezing, but most days by 9am the sun is high and hot bringing short sleeves weather, perfect for cycling.
+Highs of 15°C even into December are common for the Kita-Kanto Region.
+Lows can hit freezing, but on most days, by 9am, the sun is high and the air is dry – perfect weather for cycling.

 It’s a layers time of year for sure, but a safe rule of thumb is if you are in the sun, it’s short sleeves and sunglasses.
-And, if you are in the shade you will probably want a light jacket.
+And, if you are in the shade you will probably want an extra layer or jacket.